meifhuang/Gym-Social/README.md

 ### Explore

-In order to see other user's post on the home / newsfeed page, go to the explore page as shown in the nav bar.
+In order to see other user's post on the home / newsfeed page, go to the explore page as shown in the navigation bar.
 <img width="1446" alt="Screen Shot 2023-06-28 at 12 45 02 PM" src="https://github.com/meifhuang/Gym-Social/assets/100555326/9e566a35-62f7-4bad-a683-89411a4e8fbb">
 Click view profile to see the user's posts and workouts.
 Click follow on their profile page so their posts will now show up on your home page.